lucianohgo/lucianohgo.com/content/book-summaries/the-making-of-a-manager/en-US.md

 #### Sharing Information

-Nowadays with email and cht right at our fingertips, it's less necessary (and often less efficient) for in-person get-togethers solely focused on the transfer of knowledge.
+Nowadays with email and chat right at our fingertips, it's less necessary (and often less efficient) for in-person get-togethers solely focused on the transfer of knowledge.